-Two postnatal consultations, for the mother and infant, should be offered within the first six weeks after delivery:
+Two postnatal consultations, for the mother and neonate, should be offered within the first 6 weeks after delivery:

-– The first within 8 days of delivery, especially for women who delivered at home.
-For patients who delivered in a health care facility and stayed there for more than 24 hours, the discharge visit for the mother and infant is considered the first postnatal consultation.
+– The first within the first week, especially for women who delivered at home (Section 11.3.2 and Section 11.3.3).
+For patients who delivered in a health care facility and stayed there for more than 24 hours, the discharge consultation for the mother and neonate is considered the first postnatal consultation.

-If the infant weighs less than 2000 g, a weekly consultation is recommended for the first month, and then at 6 weeks.
+If the neonate weighs less than 2000 g, a weekly consultation is recommended for the first month, and then at 6 weeks.